keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/arduino/arduino.md

 int analogOutPin = 9; // Digital port 9 is the output of PMW

-int sensorValue = 0; // save the variable of the resistance value ofphotoresistors
+int sensorValue = 0; // save the variable of the resistance value of photoresistors

 int outputValue = 0; // Value output to PMW